JosuaKugler/graph_snapshot/docs/_sources/examples.rst.txt

     gs.latex_document("test_dir", title="very cool title", path="testkruskal2.tex", caption_list=["A","B","D"])

 In the first line of the Kruskal function a snapshot of the unmodified graph is taken.
-And then after each step of the algorithm a new snapshot of the modified Graph is taken by calling
+Then after each step of the algorithm a new snapshot of the modified Graph is taken by calling

     >>> gs.snapshot(G)